Posted in General Page

 At the time of the consular interview to renew the visa, the consular officer will ask to see updated funding documents from either Georgetown University or the student’s personal or family funds.
 Bank statements from family members must be accompanied by a support letter from the person listed on the bank account.

 - Students must be prepared to reiterate their nonimmigrant intent at each visa interview.

 - OGS recommends bringing a letter from the department confirming the student is making normal progress toward degree completion if renewing a visa after year 5.

 - OGS recommends bringing an unofficial transcript to show full-time enrollment each semester.

 - Some students wish to renew their expired visas in Canada.
 Students must check the Canadian website to see if a visa is required to enter Canada as a tourist for the interview at the US embassy.
 They must also check the U.S. Embassy in Canada website to see if visa applications are considered by citizens of the student’s country.

 - All off-campus paid and unpaid positions require work authorization prior to the start of the internship/training.

-- Students with a non-service stipend are not permitted to work on or off-campus, in paid or unpaid positions.
+- Students with a non-service stipend are not permitted to work on-campus, in paid or unpaid positions.